 More information can be found on the government website.

-For one, I look forward to the details being fleshed out over the coming days and weeks but I can see green shoots of recovery, and with sadness aside for what has passed and continues to impact our daily lives, the future is looking much, much brighter.
+For one, I look forward to the details being fleshed out over the coming days and weeks as to how we will truly get back on track but I can see green shoots of recovery, and with sadness aside for what has passed and continues to impact our daily lives, the future is looking much, much brighter.